-HIV/AIDS was first identified in PNG in 1987 and is rapidly spreading.
-As of June 2003, 7,587 people had been diagnosed with HIV/AIDS (National AIDS Council Secretariat and Department of Health HIV/AIDS Quarterly Report, June 2003).
-However, the National Consensus Workshop held in January 2000 estimated that the total number of HIV infected persons in PNG was in the range of 10,000 to 15,000 or even 20,000.
-Statistics depend on testing practices in each province and their manner of reporting, and therefore many cases are not recorded.
+HIV and AIDS were first identified in PNG in 1987 and is rapidly spreading.
+As of the end of 2005, 14,164 people had been diagnosed with HIV or AIDS (Human Immunodeficiency Virus and Acquired Immunodeficiency Syndrome in Papua New Guinea, 2005 Annual Surveillance Report, National AIDS Council Secretariat and National Department of Health).
+However, the total number of HIV infected persons in PNG is thought to be much higher since statistics depend on testing practices in each province and their manner of reporting and therefore many cases are not recorded.
 AIDS is already a leading cause of adult medical admissions and deaths at Port Moresby General Hospital.
 In PNG, HIV is affecting young, sexually active adults who are also in the most economically productive age groups.
 This has major socio-economic implications for the nation.
 As more parents die of AIDS, more children are orphaned.
 Diagnoses and quality treatment are hampered by a lack of laboratory services.